klmana/holbertonschool-low_level_programming/singly_linked_lists/README.md

 } list_t;

-## Questions ##
+## Questions And The Answers ##

 What’s a node?

-#The answers>
-:It’s a structure with a pointer to the next node and value information :It’s a space allocated in memory
+:It’s a structure with a pointer to the next node and value information

+:It’s a space allocated in memory

-#What’s the “head” of a linked list?
+# What’s the “head” of a linked list?

 :It’s the first node

-#What’s the “tail” of a linked list?
+# What’s the “tail” of a linked list?

 :It’s the node with the pointer to the next equals to NULL

-#In a singly linked list, what are possible directions to traverse it?
+# In a singly linked list, what are possible directions to traverse it?

 :Forward

-#Arrays Vs Linked Lists: select all true statements
+# Arrays Vs Linked Lists: select all true statements
-:We can add elements indefinitely to a linked list :Linked list can contain as value a structure
+:We can add elements indefinitely to a linked list

+:Linked list can contain as value a structure

 :Array can contain as value a structure

-:We can easily removed an element from a Linked list :Memory is aligned for an Array - each elements are back to back in the memory
+:We can easily removed an element from a Linked list

+:Memory is aligned for an Array - each elements are back to back in the memory

 ## Tasks ##

-#0.
-Print list
+# 0. Print list
->Write a function that prints all the elements of a list_t list .Prototype: size_t print_list(const list_t *h);
+>Write a function that prints all the elements of a list_t list

+.Prototype: size_t print_list(const list_t *h);

 .Return: the number of nodes

 .Format: see example

 .If str is NULL, print [0] (nil)

 .You are allowed to use printf

-#1.
-List length
+# 1. List length
 >Write a function that returns the number of elements in a linked list_t list.

 .Prototype: size_t list_len(const list_t *h);

-#2.
-Add node
+# 2. Add node
 >Write a function that adds a new node at the beginning of a list_t list.

 .Prototype: list_t *add_node(list_t **head, const char *str);

-.Return: the address of the new element, or NULL if it failed .str needs to be duplicated
+.Return: the address of the new element, or NULL if it failed

+.str needs to be duplicated

 .You are allowed to use strdup

-#3.
-Add node at the end
+# 3. Add node at the end
 >Write a function that adds a new node at the end of a list_t list.

 .Prototype: list_t *add_node_end(list_t **head, const char *str);

-.Return: the address of the new element, or NULL if it failed .str needs to be duplicated
+.Return: the address of the new element, or NULL if it failed

+.str needs to be duplicated

 .You are allowed to use strdup

-#4.
-Free list
+# 4. Free list
 >Write a function that frees a list_t list.

 .Prototype: void free_list(list_t *head);